rsksmart/precompiled-abis/README.md

 Clear all the inputs and results clicking on the **Clear** button.

 Copy the result by clicking on the copy icon to the right of the result box.

+To use a custom network, click on `Use Custom Network` checkbox and you will have a text field to input a custom url.
+Hit enter/return and use the tool as usual.